angular-architects/module-federation-plugin/libs/mf-tools/tutorial/index.md

     ];
     ```

-    Hint: Add the missing imports using your IDE's auto import feature.
+    **Hint:** Add the missing imports using your IDE's auto import feature.

+    **Remarks:** Please note that we are using ``type: 'script'`` here.
+This is needed for classic webpack setups as normally used in the Vue and React world as well as for Angular before version 13.
+Beginning with version 13, the CLI emits EcmaScript module instead of "plain old" JavaScript files.
+Hence, when loading a remote compiled with Angular 13 or higher, you need to set `type` to ``module``.
+In our case, however, the remotes we find at the shown URLs in the cloud are Angular 12-based, hence we need ``type: 'script'``.

 4. Open your shell's ``app.component.html`` and add the following links: